 Research for Cursive Handwriting vs. Print

 There is not a lot of evidenced-based research articles on the benefits of cursive handwriting or cursive vs. print handwriting.
 I did some searches and came up with some interesting titles, but nothing that truly answered the question of whether cursive or print was actually easier or better to start with.
-Here are the titles I found, however, in case you want to reach some more.
+Here are the titles I found, however, in case you want to research some more.
 All of these come from the American Journal of Occupational Therapy (AJOT) and come with free PDFs at the links below.

 - Susan M. Koziatek, Nancy J. Powell; A Validity Study of the Evaluation Tool of Children’s Handwriting–Cursive.
 Am J Occup Ther2002;56(4):446-453. doi: 10.5014/ajot.56.4.446.